 P.S.
 You do not want to miss the AMAZING tips on how to save money during your trip with these great tips for visiting Universal Studios on a budget.

-How to See the Wizarding World of Harry Potter in One Day, Adult Edition:
+How to See the Wizarding World of Harry Potter in One Day

-We spent one day with our friends Paul & Erica at Universal with a 2-park pass so that we could see all of the Harry Potter offerings at once.
+We spent one day during our adults-only trip with our friends Paul & Erica at Universal with a 2-park pass so that we could see all of the Harry Potter offerings at once.

 We parked and entered at the Universal Studios Florida side so we could start our day on the Diagon Alley side of town.
 Since this area is relatively new, it still gets crowded pretty quickly so I recommend doing it first and then heading over to see the Hogwarts castle second.